ApryseSDK/PDFNetWrappers/README.md

 2. Navigate to the Samples/ folder and either run the runall scripts, or go into the individual samples folder and run the runtest scripts.

 # Example

+## Linux
-Suppose you wanted to build and run the 64-bit PHP wrappers.
+Suppose you wanted to build and run the 64-bit PHP wrappers on Linux.
 You could run the following set of commands:

     mkdir wrappers_build # Make a directory to build the wrappers in. cd wrappers_build # Move to that directory.